avi12/twitch-cp-bonus-collector/README.md

 ### Other browsers
 1. Open the extensions page in your browser.
-1. Enable the developer tools (top-right corner usually).
+1. Enable the developer mode (top-right corner usually).
 1. Either drag-drop the `dist` folder onto the browser or click "Load unpacked extension" and choose it.

 ## Build